ribafish/slack-thread-summarizer/README.md

 # Slack Thread Summarizer

-Serverless solution that summarizes Slack threads when marked with a 📌 (pushpin) reaction, creating a pull request with the summary to a knowledge base repository via GitHub Actions.
+Serverless solution that summarizes Slack threads using a message shortcut, creating a pull request with the summary to a knowledge base repository via GitHub Actions.

 ## Features

-- No always-on server required (serverless via GitHub Actions)
+- No always-on server required (serverless via GitHub Actions and Lambda)
-- Triggered by Slack Workflow Builder on pushpin reactions
+- Triggered by Slack message shortcut on any message
 - Fetches entire thread context
 - Summarizes conversation using Gemini, Claude, or Amazon Bedrock AI
 - Creates formatted markdown documents